-Ad-hoc MLE JavaScript in Oracle Database 23c: DBMS_MLE
+Ad-hoc MLE/ JavaScript execution in Oracle Database 23ai: DBMS_MLE

-Occasionally it makes sense to run MLE JavaScript in an ad-hoc fashion.
-I typically do that to test something before wrapping the JavaScript code into a module.
+Occasionally it makes sense to run In-Database JavaScript code in an ad-hoc fashion.
+You typically do that to test something before wrapping the JavaScript code into a module.
 There are many ways to achieve this goal:

-This post demonstrates how to use DBMS_MLE.
+This post demonstrates how to use DBMS_MLE for ad-hoc JavaScript execution.
 The package is documented in the JavaScript Developer’s Guide.
-The package reference can be found in PL/SQL Packages and Types Reference.
+The package reference can be found at the usual place, the PL/SQL Packages and Types Reference.

 Writing ad-hoc JavaScript using DBMS_MLE